 The Heel Clinic has specialised in treating foot, ankle and heel pain ailments such as Plantar fasciitis, Severs and Achilles tendonitis for the past 15 years.
 Some years ago the Heel Clinic made significant breakthrough in our diagnosis and indentification of the underlying cause of constant heel pain.
 It is a weight bearing structural problem.

 Below is a list of symptomatic treatments currently available in Australia for Heel pain.
-The Heel Clinic's extensive database and overseas research clearly indicates very poor proven long term success for many of these treatments, in fact, they may even aggravate the pain.
+The Heel Clinic's extensive database and overseas research clearly indicates poor or no proven short or long term success with these treatments.
+Many can aggravate pain.

 - Pain killers